Damiennsoh/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that print alphabet in lower case
+A program to print both alphabets both in lower and upper case